sam-h-hall/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+  - useRouteMatch is used to add nested URLs dynamically, without having to write the same routes and links over and over again for each separate instance.

 2. How would you explain form validation to someone who has never programmed before?

+  - form validation is how we check that the form was completed properly.
+If it isn't, we notify the user of the error.

 3. In 1-2 sentences, define end to end testing.

+  - End to end testing is checking that the application runs from one end to the next without error, from start to finish.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.